 “Send them to Madrid, Taberna…” She can’t remember.
 She snaps her fingers at Angel, but he doesn’t look up and he’s still muttering.
 Great.
 “Taberna…”

 She crouches down a few feet in front of him and when he takes no notice, duckwalks into his space.
 His cuffed hands are in his lap.
-They’re clenched so tight, his knuckles are white.
+They’re clenched together so tight, his knuckles are white.
 She touches his chin and he jerks away, but his wild eyes catch hers and stay.

 “Taberna,” she says deliberately.